Deerjason/par6cycle/README.md

 # par6cycle

+Created for the CSE 603 - Parallel and Distributed Processing course at SUNY University at Buffalo.

 This repository uses Intel Threading Building Blocks, which needs to be installed in order to run.

 Parallel hashmap from https://github.com/greg7mdp/parallel-hashmap.